proophsoftware/event-machine/docs/tutorial/part_II.md

 ## Domain Events

 Domain events are the second message type used by Event Machine.
-The domain model is event sourced.
-This means that it records all state changes in a series of domain events.
-Domain events are yielded by aggregate methods and stored in an event store managed by Event Machine.
+The domain model is event sourced, meaning it records all state changes in a series of domain events.
+These domain events are yielded by aggregate methods and stored in an event store managed by Event Machine.
 The series of events can then be used to calculate the current state of an aggregate.
 We will see that in action in a later part of the tutorial and get a better understanding of the technique when we add more use cases to the application.

 For now let's add the first domain event in `src/Api/Event`: